 - Stage 4 – From prone, fire two shots on the left target, two on the next target to the right, three on the third, and three on the fourth.
 Time limit is 5 minutes and all points count double towards your total score.
 Maximum of 100 points.

 The total round count for the first day was less than 100 rounds with most of the time being spent under instruction.
 The round count for the second day is closer to 400 rounds or so depending on how quickly you reach Rifleman.
 Each AQT test burns 40 rounds.

 The Appleseed project provides solid instruction.
 That said, I found the training to be disappointing.

-Like any responsible gun owner, I believe that a nation of citizens trained in the safe and effective handling of firearms is a nation of people that are likely to be a bit more civic minded, responsible and generally “good” to have around.
+Like any responsible gun owner, I believe that a nation of citizens trained in the safe and effective handling of firearms is a nation of people who are likely to be a bit more civic-minded, responsible and generally “good” to have around.
 But rifle handling isn’t in and of itself enough of a draw to get newbies to the range.
 Appleseed sells the sizzle: U.S. history.

 I’ve offered friends and family the opportunity to go to shooting classes in the past on my dime as a way to get them involved in the shooting sports and I’ve been met with a resounding chorus of “maybe”, “that might be fun”, or “meh.”
 Contrast that with the same friends and family universally exclaiming “oh cool!” when I told them about Appleseed.